Watch now: Fire destroys storage buildings in Charleston, no injuries reported

 CHARLESTON — No injuries were reported from a fire early Thursday evening that destroyed a group of storage buildings in Charleston and created smoke visible from the east side of Mattoon.

-Chief Steve Bennett of the Charleston Fire Department said the fire started when someone was burning brush near this building along Wet State Street and the flames spread into the structure, located just north of the bike trail and the Coles County Fairgrounds.
+Chief Steve Bennett of the Charleston Fire Department said the fire started when someone was burning brush near the building along West State Street and the flames spread into the structure, located just north of the Lincoln Prairie Grass Trail and the Coles County Fairgrounds.
 Firefighters were dispatched to the scene at 4:47 p.m.

 "When we got on scene we had two buildings fully involved in fire," Bennett said.